 There is an official cafe right in Trafalgar Square.
 Cafe in the Square is at the bottom of the central staircase, and on the right, if you are looking back at the National Gallery.
 There are tables inside and outside which is a pretty good place to have a drink and a snack while admiring the iconic location.
-It's open seven days a week but daytime only (closes at 6 p.m.).
+Check the website for hours of operation.

 Cafe in the Crypt

-Under St Martin-in-the-Fields church, in the northeastern corner of Trafalgar Square, Cafe in the Crypt is one of my favorite places to eat in town.
+Under St Martin-in-the-Fields church, in the northeastern corner of Trafalgar Square, Cafe in the Crypt is a great place to eat while in town.
 Popular with visitors and locals, the cafe serves hot and cold dishes and is well-priced for the location.
-Everything is prepared on site and the menu changes daily.
-There's no table service, and even though it's a large space it does get busy at lunchtime, yet I return regularly.
+Everything is prepared on-site and the menu changes daily.
+There's no table service, and even though it's a large space, it does get busy at lunchtime.

 As well as enjoying the homemade food, do admire the 18th-century architecture with brick-vaulted ceilings and the historic tombstones beneath your feet.

-Sometimes I just grab a pot of tea and a scone then sit next door in the London Brass Rubbing Centre and try to create a masterpiece.
-However, it turns out I always have a good afternoon.
+Grab a pot of tea and a scone then sit next door in the London Brass Rubbing Centre and try to create a masterpiece.

 Sherlock Holmes Pub and Restaurant

-On Floor 3 of the National Portrait Gallery, the Portrait Restaurant has some great views across Trafalgar Square and down Whitehall to the Houses of Parliament.
-It is a higher standard of dining so you really need to book in advance but when I've just turned up I've been able to dine at the bar.
-The menu is 'Modern European' and I've found the staff helpful with recommendations.
+On Floor 3 of the National Portrait Gallery, the Portrait Restaurant and Bar has some great views across Trafalgar Square and down Whitehall to the Houses of Parliament.
+It is a higher standard of dining so you really need to book in advance.
+The menu is "Modern European" and the staff is helpful with food recommendations.

 Wagamama (Leicester Square)

 Irving Street is a paved street lined with restaurants, just off Leicester Square and behind the National Portrait Gallery.
-Wagamama is a chain of Japanese noodle bars and this is like all the other branches serving excellent well-priced large dishes and a good introduction to Japanese Food.
-The restaurant is upstairs and there is a disabled access lift/elevator.
+Wagamama is a chain of Japanese noodle bars and serves excellent, well-priced large dishes.
+The restaurant is upstairs, and there is a disabled access lift/elevator.